 As you can tell from looking at the sample views shown in the other sections, you can rename columns in views.
 This is particularly useful if a table contains arcane or complicated column names.
-There are some prime examples of such tables in the DB2 Catalog.
+A wonderful example of such tables are the DB2 Catalog tables.

 Consider the following view:

 '''

 CREATE VIEW PLAN_DEPENDENCY

 (OBJECT_NAME, OBJECT_CREATOR, OBJECT_TYPE,

 PLAN_NAME, IBM_REQD)

-AS

-SELECT BNAME, BCREATOR, BTYPE,

-DNAME, IBMREQD

-FROM SYSIBM.SYSPLANDEP;

 '''